42 Comments

 Expand full comment

-One of these days my plan is to eventually grow my own whole leaf organic tobacco, hand shred it, and then us that to make my own cigarettes.
+One of these days my plan is to eventually grow my own whole leaf organic tobacco, hand shred it, and then use that to make my own cigarettes.
 Need to find an alternative to the plastic filters however if anyone knows of a good one.

 I currently smoke 1-2 cigarettes a day.
 Took it up about the same time the original poster did, for similar reasons.
 Only later did I start to discover the many beneficial health aspects of nicotine and the tobacco plant.